fastily/cheatsheet/docker.md

 # build an image based on a dockerfile
 docker image build -t '<TAG_NAME>' '<DIRECTORY_TO_BUILD_IN>'

-#remove an image from the cache
+# remove an image from the cache
 docker image rm '<IMAGE_ID>'

+# remove all images without at least one associated container
+docker image prune -a
 ```

 ## volume